-NOTE L - PRIOR PERIOD ADJUSTMENT
+NOTE K - PRIOR PERIOD ADJUSTMENT

 As part of the adoption of ASU 2016-02 the Association calculated the right to use asset and lease liability for the operating leases as of the prior year.
-This resulted in a prior period decrease of \$43,339 to opening net assets from this change in accounting principle.
+This resulted in a prior period decrease of \$43,339 to opening net assets as of April 30, 2023 from this change in accounting principle.

-NOTE M - SUBSEQUENT EVENTS
+NOTE L - SUBSEQUENT EVENTS

-The Association has evaluated for subsequent events through December 20, 2023, which is the date the financial statements were available to be issued, noting no events requiring recording or disclosure in the financial statements for the year ended April 30, 2023.
+The Association has evaluated for subsequent events through November 4, 2024, which is the date the financial statements were available to be issued, noting no events requiring recording or disclosure in the financial statements for the year ended April 30, 2024.